Project-OSRM/node-osrm/README.md

 This will build and publish OS X binaries on travis.ci.
 Be prepared to watch the travis run and re-start builds that fail due to timeouts (the OS X machines are underpowered).

-**7)** Check published binaries

-If travis builds passed for both the `master` branch and the `osx` branch then binaries should be published for both platforms.

-Confirm the remote binaries are available with node-pre-gyp:
+Confirm the remote binaries are available by running node-pre-gyp locally:

     $ ./node_modules/.bin/node-pre-gyp info --loglevel silent | grep `node -e "console.log(require('./package.json').version)"`
     osrm-v0.2.8-node-v11-darwin-x64.tar.gz